gagarine/dotfiles/README.md

-# dotfiles (Minimal CLI config)
+# Dotfiles

-MacOS dotfile for the built-in ZSH shell and Terminal.app
+Dotfile I use on MacOS (ZSH and Terminal.app).
+Easy to understand (for humans) and to compute (for machines).

 # Installation
 1) Copy the files in your home